axelson/hawaii-power-ballot/Development.md

 Note: `npm start` starts the node server on port 4000 and the webpack dev server on port 3000.
 The webpack dev server forwards requests to the node server.

+## Manually running in development

+If you are making frequent changes to the node server you may not want to keep restarting both the node server and the frontend.
+If so than you can run them separately.

+    NODE_ENV=development node webpack_dev_server.js
+    NODE_ENV=development node server.js

 # Production Deploys

 To deploy code updates just push an update to the `production` branch on github